fivetran/terraform-provider-fivetran/docs/resources/connector.md

 }
 ```

-or get the group ID from destination:
+or get the group ID from the destination:

 ```hcl
 resource "fivetran_connector" "amplitude" {